tfindelkind-redis/redis-demo-launchpad/README.md

 - **Automated Lifecycle:** Includes automated cleanup, status tracking, and dashboard for live visibility.

 ---

-## 📚 Documentation

-See the documentation links above for guides on onboarding, demo creation, troubleshooting, and customization for each user role.

----

 ## 📝 Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.